justzen0/justzen0.github.io/_movies/the-boy-in-the-striped-pyjamas.md

 ---
 layout: post
 title: "The Boy in the Striped Pyjamas"
-director: "A Director"
+director: "Mark Herman"
 year: 2008
-poster: "/assets/img/home.png"
+poster: "/assets/img/mp/the-boy-in-the-striped-pyjamas.jpg"
 ---

 My review or thoughts on the film go here.